Tantalus Mountain Skills

 Gear List

 Please ensure that all gear is functioning and in good repair.
 Temperatures encountered on this trip typically range from -5°C at night to the 20s during the day, depending on the time of year your trip is held.
-Inside the hut at night is typically warmer than the outside temperature though the hut is not heated.

 Technical

-Available as a “Mountaineering Kit” rentaladd on ($45) when you book.
+Available as a “Mountaineering Kit” rental add on ($45) when you book.

 • Helmet – UIAA approved and adjustable